 I have never experienced any kind of wait and can feel free to wander through at a leisurely pace.
 (How often do we say that at Disney?)
 The 116 steps are only about 5 stories up and 5 stories down, depending on how you measure.

-There is a quiet simplistic quality which many treat with scorn and mockery on attractions such as this.
+There is a simplistic quality that many treat with scorn and mockery on attractions such as this.
 And those who take that stance are seriously missing the details and immersion which Walt Disney World continues to provide.
-So often, we talk about how we can stop and enjoy the little details while at Disney, and how smart phones have both negatively and positively impacted our experience.
+So often, we talk about how we can stop and enjoy the little details while at Disney, and how smartphones have both negatively and positively impacted our experience.
 I implore anyone looking to connect with Disney and really appreciate their surroundings to put their phone away, cross the bridge, and enjoy what this marvelous and vintage attraction has to offer.